 Occupancy and Keys

-- Policies and conditions for Greek organizations that do not meet the occupancy requirement can be found in the Greek lease under the section “Failure to Meet Occupancy Requirement and/or Membership Requirement.”
+- Policies and conditions for Greek organizations that do not meet the occupancy requirement can be found in the Greek lease under the section called, “Failure to Meet Occupancy Requirement and/or Membership Requirement.”

-- Keys are issued at the start of each term and break period upon receipt of an approved roster at Housing and Dining Services.
+- Keys are issued at the start of each term and break period upon receipt of an approved roster at Housing Services.
 Rosters should include residents, non-resident members, masters and any special key requests (buggy keys, keys to cook or chapter advisers, etc.) and be submitted in accordance with the Greek Housing Lease terms.

 - Students are responsible for access gained through the use of their keys.
-Because personal data are embedded in each key, swapping keys is NOT permitted.
+Because personal data are embedded in each key, swapping keys is not permitted.
 Report all lost cards immediately.

 - All balances must be paid by the 15th day of the following month or a 1% per month interest charge will be incurred on the next invoice.

 - The Greek Financial Sign-over Forms are due by May 15 to cover the fall rent amount and November 20 to cover the spring rent amount.

 - Blank Greek financial sign-over forms can be obtained through the Housing Services office or click here to download the form [pdf].